HLBarker/LegislativeDiversity/README.md

    * Race (Native American, African American, Asian American, etc.)
    * Religion (Protestant, Catholic, Unspecified)
    * Political offiliation (Democrat, Republican, Other)
-     * Analyses = PCA and heatmap of dissimilarity matrix
+     * Analyses = heatmap of dissimilarity matrix

 2. How does the diversity of a state's legislature influence:
    * Bill productivity (number of bills in a given session)